Director – Peter Wittman (Ellie)

 The story for this one fits well for the time period.
 The Satanic Panic was in full swing so we saw hundreds of films play on that but none had Lilly Munster doing black magic to have a dog kill kids.
 This film is very unique in that aspect.
 Sure, there was other movies where a dog from hell killed people but this one put a fun spin on it.
 The writing is smooth for the most part but there was a few dry scenes.

 Finally, the film has several on screen deaths but they are very underwhelming and easily forgettable.
 In fact, the death are so lame that I’ve already forgot most of them.
 Overall, Play Dead is a fun early 80s flick that may not be memorable but it still entertains.
-Check it out.
+This release from Vinegar Syndrome looks fantastic and collectors of Troma and Vin Syn will want to grab this one.